hotwax/oms-documentation/analytics/reports/orders.md

 **Selecting Necessary Information:** From the joined tables, the query selects columns related to order attributes and any other relevant information needed for analysis or reporting.

 **Filtering Data:** Conditions are applied to filter the data and include only orders with missing attributes.
-This might involve checking if certain attribute values are null or absent in the dataset.
+This involves checking if certain attribute values are null or absent in the dataset.

 **Grouping Data:** The query groups the selected data based on certain criteria, such as order ID or attribute type.
 Grouping data helps summarize and organize it for analysis.